dell/terraform-provider-powerflex/docs/data-sources/storage_pool.md

 page_title: "powerflex_storage_pool Data Source - powerflex"
 subcategory: ""
 description: |-
-  This datasource is used to query the existing storage pools from PowerFlex array.
+  This datasource is used to query the existing storage pools from the PowerFlex array.
 The information fetched from this datasource can be used for getting the details / for further processing in resource block.
 ---

 # powerflex_storage_pool (Data Source)

-This datasource is used to query the existing storage pools from PowerFlex array.
+This datasource is used to query the existing storage pools from the PowerFlex array.
 The information fetched from this datasource can be used for getting the details / for further processing in resource block.

 > **Note:** Either `protection_domain_name` or `protection_domain_id` is required.
 But not both.